erharrison/MXChip-Workshop/README.md

 ![A fan connected to an MXChip](https://github.com/jimbobbennett/InternetConnectedFan/raw/master/Images/PhotoOfFinalHardware.jpg)

+### Try some more samples

+There is a growing catalog of projects from both the Microsoft IoT teams and the community available at [microsoft.github.io/azure-iot-developer-kit/docs/projects/](https://microsoft.github.io/azure-iot-developer-kit/docs/projects/).

 ### Host this workshop

 Please get in touch if you would like to host this workshop at your meetup group or community event.
 There are Microsoft Cloud Advocates [all around the world](https://developer.microsoft.com/advocates/index.html?WT.mc_id=mxchipworkshop-github-jabenn) who can help host this event.